 (h) The Authority's Standing Orders, and other procedures describe how the Authority operates and how decisions are made.
-They also define the terms of reference for committees and the Authority meeting including the role of the Audit Resources and Performance Committee for standards issues.
+They also define the terms of reference for committees and the Authority meeting including the role of the Authority in standards issues.
 The prime objectives are to operate effectively, efficiently, transparently, accountably and within the law.
 Our Standing Orders are supplemented by:

-- Scheme of Delegation (which is regularly reviewed) - Codes of Conduct and guidance for Officers and Members - Policies and Procedures including the Anti-Fraud and Corruption Policy and the Confidential Reporting (whistle blowing) Policy - Protocols on (i) Member/Officer Relations, (ii) Monitoring Officer and (iii) Development Control and Planning - Complaints procedures - Our scrutiny process led by Members
+- Scheme of Delegation (which is regularly reviewed) - Codes of Conduct and guidance for Officers and Members - Policies and Procedures including the Anti-Fraud and Corruption Policy and the Confidential Reporting (whistle blowing) Policy - Protocols on (i) Member/Officer Relations, (ii) Monitoring Officer and (iii) Development Management and Planning - Complaints procedures - Our scrutiny process led by Members